Under-Eye Filler Extraction: The Most Delicate Zone for Minimally Invasive Surgery

 If you have concerns about periorbital filler, contact Liusmed Clinic for a professional evaluation.

-Related reading: Tyndall Effect in Tear Trough Filler, Skin Atrophy After Injection
+Related reading: Tyndall Effect in Tear Trough Filler, Skin Atrophy (tissue shrinkage and weakening) After Injection